Why You Should Buy an Enterprise Customer Data Platform

 Not only are data privacy regulations getting tighter than ever, they vary across different continents, countries and states.
 That makes it way more difficult to figure out which laws apply to which customer — let alone apply those to your strategy.
-Unless you’re able to easily, and automatically, segment your audience by location and consent status, chance
+That is, unless you’re able to easily, and automatically, segment your audience by location and consent status.

 Look for CDPs that allow you to split your audience by their location and consent status, as this will help you stay compliant with the GDPR, CCPA, and other local regulations.
 (And to go one step further, choose a vendor with its own dedicated data privacy and governance experts.)

 Top enterprise vendors

 Now that we’ve discussed key purchasing factors, you might consider researching different enterprise customer data platform vendors.
 Below are some leading enterprise vendors, as well as advantages and drawbacks of each platform.